5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 If you want to get serious about budgeting:

 → YNAB if price isn't a concern and you want the best methodology.
-Or try Waypoint's AI Budget Coach for free personalized advice.
+Or try Waypoint's Smart Money Coach for free personalized advice.

 If you're extremely disciplined: